Clifftech123/Clifftech123/README.md

  Software Engineer and Technical Writer
 ---------------------------------------------------

-Hello, I'm Isaiah Clifford Opoku, a seasoned Software Developer proficient in React, TypeScript, C#, Java, Spring Boot, and .NET.
+Hello, I'm Isaiah Clifford Opoku, a seasoned Software Developer proficient in React, TypeScript, C#, and .
+NET.
 With a focus on crafting efficient and scalable applications, I stay abreast of industry trends.
 I welcome the opportunity to connect and discuss potential collaborations.

 * ✉️  You can contact me at [opokuisaiahclifford123@gmail.com](mailto:opokuisaiahclifford123@gmail.com)
 * 👯 I’m looking to collaborate on Web Apps(Backend/Frontend)